 Fees for applications and amendment requests submitted for consideration by the AIHW Ethics Committee are based on the complexity and risk of the project.
 The current fee schedule is shown below.

-Please note that a quote on the fee payable for an application or amendment is a preliminary step.
+A quote on the fee payable for an application or amendment is a preliminary step.
 It is not an assessment of the quality or completeness of the application, whether it meets the Committee’s requirements and/or whether it is ready to proceed to the next meeting of the Committee.

 Fee amount (inc GST)